 What to Expect in a Endoscopic Eyebrow Lift Consultation

-Prior to arranging an endoscopic eyebrow lift procedure at the Aesthetic Surgery Center, a consultation will be scheduled with Dr. Agarwal, Dr. Maloney, or Dr. Gill.
+Prior to arranging an endoscopic eyebrow lift procedure at the Aesthetic Surgery Center, a consultation will be scheduled with Dr. Agarwal, Dr. Maloney, or Dr. Ross.
 During this one-on-one appointment, the surgeon will come to understand your aesthetic needs.
 The doctor will perform an examination of your facial tissues and review your medical history.
 Finally, the endoscopic eyebrow lift will be explained in detail.
 At this time, it will be determined if an eyebrow lift is the right procedure for you, and if so, a personalized surgical plan will be created.

 The Ideal Endoscopic Eyebrow Lift Candidate